Programmergg/CLoG/README.md

 ## 📰 News
 * **[Jun.
 7, 2024]**: We launch the first version of code for *label-conditioned CLoG*.
 Our codebase is still in development, please stay tuned for the comprehensive version.
+* **[Aug.
+22, 2024]**: We have released the first version of the code for label-conditioned CoLG.
+Our codebase is still under development, so please stay tuned for the full version.
+Currently, there are four key limitations in this version: (1) The training scripts for various methods and GAN components are missing.
+(2) The testing process does not follow class-guided generation but instead generates based on tasks, leading to potentially inaccurate metrics.
+(3) In the C-LoRA method, the sample process improperly accesses the task ID directly, whereas it should use alternative means to obtain a pseudo-task ID.
+(4) The training process for C-LoRA follows the Few-shot Class Incremental Learning approach, which involves pretraining on the first task and LoRA fine-tuning on subsequent tasks.
+While this approach works well in few-shot scenarios, it is not ideal for LoRA methods, which should leverage a pretrained model on a large dataset.
+This method should now be referred to as the Few-shot C-LoRA setting.

 ## 👋 Overview